Kelvin Avon: Biography

-Born in Zambia, but raised in Hong Kong.
-Avon started playing the trumpet from age 6, he really started to show musical promise when he was bought his first drum machine aged 12.
+He was born in Zambia but raised in Hong Kong.
+Avon started playing the trumpet from age 6.
+However, he really started to show musical promise when he was bought his first drum machine aged 12.
 Along with a keyboard/sequencer, Avon showed an ability to recreate any track he heard.

 He attended New England Institute of Art in Boston, MA, USA.
-Graduating in 1997 with a diploma in Recording Arts.
-He then moved to London, UK in 1998 where he began his musical career, working as a Mastering Engineer for in the London Studio of US-based promotion company, Promo Only.
+He graduated in 1997 with a diploma in Recording Arts.
+He then moved to London, UK, in 1998 where he began his musical career, working as a Mastering Engineer for in the London Studio of US-based promotion company, Promo Only.

 Emerging from the UK music scene in the late 90s, Avon gained his name for his work with artists such as Shola Ama, Amp Fiddler, Jamelia, Cassius Henry, and Kele Le Roc and for creating the award-winning Union Black ('Best Compilation' Urban Music Award) that featured 20+ artists collaborating on one album.
 His unique sound and style led him to be managed by the renowned management company, Stephen Budd Management.